 - protecting human rights through a fair and effective complaints process;

 - representing the public interest to advance human rights for all Canadians; and

 - auditing employers under federal jurisdiction for compliance with employment equity.

 To effectively pursue its mandate, the Commission aims to achieve a single strategic outcome supported by its Program Activity Architecture, depicted in the following figure:

-The Commission leads the administration of the Canadian Human Rights Act and ensures compliance with the Employment Equity Act.
+The Commission leads the administration of the Canadian Human Rights Act (CHRA) and ensures compliance with the Employment Equity Act (EEA).
+The CHRA prohibits discrimination and the EEA promotes equality in the workplace.
 Both laws apply to federal government departments and agencies, Crown corporations, and federally regulated private sector organizations.